Pushwoosh

 Custom events

-If Apphud events are not enough for you, you can add Pushwoosh Recommended, General and Custom Events in your code.
+If Apphud events are not enough, you can also send Pushwoosh Recommended, General, and Custom events from your app code.

-• Create custom event in Puswoosh -> Dashboard -> Events -> Add event
+1. Create a custom event in Pushwoosh → Dashboard → Events → Add event.

 // How to integrate Event into your app